rehierl/abstract-properties/11-x-hierarchies/11-2-hierarchy-of-scopes/2-0-hierarchy-of-scopes.md

 * (R0) `S` is a normalized setup of sets.

-Note that "a forest of scopes" is synonymous to "a normalized partial setup".
-That is because there are no additional requirements.
-Consequently, a forest of scopes `F` may have any number of root sets, which is why an empty setup may be described as "an empty forest of scopes".
+Note that a forest of scopes has no additional requirements.
+Because of that, a forest of scopes `F` may have any number of root sets, which is why an empty setup may be described as "an empty forest of scopes".

 * `(#RS(F) in [0,*])` is true